mikavilpas/plover-finnish/design-doc/keyboard-layout.md

 The layout of the keyboard must be such that it is well adapted to the Finnish language.

-Because of the nature of the language, **most keys will need to be rearranged** from the English one.
+Because of the nature of the language, **some keys will need to be rearranged** from the English one.
 It makes no sense to build a system that isn't good for writing in the language it's made for.